microsoft/vso-agent/docs/service.md

 # Microsoft Cross Platform Build Agent

-Running interactively is good for testing and trying it out.
-But, in production the agent should be run as a service to ensure the agent survives reboots.
+Running interactively is good for testing and trying it out, but in production, the agent should be run as a service to ensure the agent survives reboots.

 ## Run as a Service

-> OSX only for right now.
-Linux soon
+> This is currently only supported on Mac OSX.
+Linux support is coming soon.

 ### Install Service